• Justin Gaddis, PhD, LP

 In her free time, Sarah enjoys surfing, playing soccer, drawing, and reading.

-Ryan serves as an educational consultant and has worked as a Licensed School Psychologist (LSSP) for over 15 years.
+Ryan serves as a Licensed Psychological Associate and has worked as a Licensed School Psychologist for over 15 years.
 His areas of expertise include psychological assessments, social skills training, parent training, autism, behavioral management, de-escalation training, and counseling.
 He also has significant experience working on large-scale projects involving systems change, significant disproportionality, and data-driven decision making.

 Ryan completed his undergraduate and graduate studies at Abilene Christian University.
 He has worked in multiple states rural and urban settings.
 Positions within his time as a school psychologist have included special education counselor, parent trainer, evaluator, behavior systems consultant, and presenter.